Tencent-RoboticsX/jbdl/README.md

 # Citation

 The technical report of this project:
-Cheng Zhou, Lei Han, Yuzhu Mao.
+Cheng Zhou, Lei Han, Yuzhu Mao, Wenbo Ding, Zhengyou Zhang.
 JBDL: A JAX-Based Body Dynamics Algorithm Library forRobotics. arXiv preprint arXiv:XXXX.XXXX, 2021. (correspondence to the first two authors)

 The technical report will be released soon.